elomarii/CTF_4_DAY/THM/Cyborg.md

 Since the above are Alex credentials, we can try connecting via ssh.

-In the home directory we find the user flag: `flag{1_hop3_y0u_ke3p_th3_arch1v3s_saf3}`
+In the home directory, we find the user flag: `flag{1_hop3_y0u_ke3p_th3_arch1v3s_saf3}`

 Left is the root flag.
-Making use of the given hint "There might be an interesting file running as root" and checking our Alex permissions, we find that the script `backup.sh` can be ran as a root.
+Making use of the given hint "There might be an interesting file running as root" and checking our Alex permissions, we find that the script `backup.sh` can be run as a root.
 ```
 $ sudo -l